lauraskelton/notes/resume.md

 aeyakovenko@gmail.com

-I have over 10 years of software development experience.
-I've done assembly level debugging on developing hardware on an image built from over 9m lines of code.
-I am completely language agnostic, actively use C, Haskell, Lua, and make, and I've written between 1k and 10k loc in python, bash, clojure, ruby, nemerle, and a bit of arm and hexagon assembly.
-I actively develop on Linux, osx, windows and cygwin, and I've implemented large portions of an embedded OS for mobile devices.
-I designed a declarative object framework in C with C++ compatible v-tables, multiple facets - weak references and disjoint inheritance trees on a single heap node -  that fits in less then 500 bytes of RO arm object code.
-I designed a unit test framework that simulates every exception to get near 100% code and branch coverage.
-For fun I enjoy working with AI algorithms, like back-propagation, Bayes inference, and Markov models.
+I am a software developer with over 10 years of experience.
+I love programing and learning programming languages.
+While I prefer towards C, Haskell, and Lua,  I have developed in C++, make, python, bash, clojure, ruby, nemerle, and a bit of arm and hexagon assembly.
+I love difficult problems, like debugging an image built from over 9m lines of code on unstable hardware, or optimizing code paths between heterogeneous cores.
+For fun I enjoy working with AI algorithms like back-propagation, Bayes inference, and Markov models.
+I am dedicated to writing bug free code, and I have created a unit test coverage framework that simulates every exception and gives developers tools to achieve 100% code and branch coverage.
+I would love to work with a highly skilled and motivated team on difficult problems.

 ### EDUCATION ###
 UIUC, Bachelor of Science in Computer Science, 2003